MicrosoftDocs/Viva/Viva/glint/setup/customize-action-plans.md

 ## Specifications for adding Content Resources

 All content that exists in *Content Resources* is considered Viva Glint standard content.
-Content may exist as artices, images, PDF files, or videos.
+Content may exist as articles, images, PDF files, or videos.
 Content must first exist or be added in *Content Resources* before it can be attached to a Suggested Action template.

 **Following is the character limit guidance for adding Content Resources**: